Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ### Issue

 Pop an [asset definition](#asset-definition) tuple `assetdefinition` from the data stack, and pop an int64, `amount`, from the data stack.
+Pop an [anchor](#anchor) from the Anchor stack.
 Compute an assetID `assetID` from `assetdefinition`.
 Push a [value](#value) with amount `amount` and assetID `assetID`.
 Execute `assetdefinition.issuanceprogram`.

 ### Finalize

 Fail if the [Transaction Headers stack](#transaction-headers-stack) is not empty.

 Pop all items from the Input stack and create a tuple of their IDs, `inputs` (with the top item in the 0th position). pop all items from the Output stack and create a tuple of their IDs, `outputs`.
-Pop all items from the nonce and create a tuple of their IDs, `nonces`.
-Pop all items from the Retirements stack.
+Pop all items from the Nonce stack and create a tuple of their IDs, `nonces`.
+Pop all items from the Retirement stack.

 Pop a string `referencedata` from the data stack, an int64 `mintime` from the data stack, and an int64 `maxtime` from the data stack.
 Fail if either `maxtime` or `mintime` is negative, or if `maxtime` is not greater than or equal to `mintime`.